sidpalas/devops-directive-website/content/posts/2020/02/hugo-cloud-build/index.md

 **NOTE:** The commands that follow use $PROJECT_ID and other template variables that should reflect the relevant project and values.

     export PROJECT_ID=my-awesome-project-1234

+#### Video Walkthrough

+To accompany this article, I also created a full video walkthrough of setting up the pipeline.
+Feel free to follow along or skip it depending if you prefer the video or written format!

+{{< youtube MF2gMZ5aDBQ >}}

 #### 1) Mirroring GitHub Repo to Cloud Source